Tuesday, 27 December 2011

 - Explaining what is involved in the move

-- Showing Owen the calender and reminding him of the move date
+- Showing them the calender and reminding him of the move date

 - Packing a bag of essential toys, clothes and food/snacks for the first few days.

-Social stories may also help autistic kids understand what is going on.
+Social stories may also help kids understand what is going on.

 Tuesday, 30 August 2011